honzlavender/bpd-react-native-app/README.md

 # A Crisis Kit
-an distraction app for panic & anxiety attacks, episodes, and impulse control
+a distraction app for panic & anxiety attacks, episodes, and impulse control

 ## Getting Started